Zzabi/skysight/README.md

-#Classification and forecasting of weather report
+# Classification and Forecasting of Weather Data

+## Classification:
-Used different classification algorithms for classifying weather data based on four parameters which are precipiptation,max temp,min temp and wind speed.
-The models are trained on seattle weather dataset
+Used different classification algorithms to classify weather data based on four parameters: precipitation, max temperature, min temperature, and wind speed.
+The models were trained on the Seattle weather dataset.

+## Forecasting:
-Forecasting we have used Neural Prophet for forecasting.
-The model has been trained on data from 1950 collected from HAL in Bengaluru
+Used Neural Prophet for forecasting weather data.
+The model was trained on data collected from HAL in Bengaluru in 1950.

-all datasets and models can be found in the repective repositories
+All datasets and models can be found in the respective repositories.